Vactosertib and Pomalidomide in Treating Patients with Relapsed or Relapsed and Refractory Multiple Myeloma

 - Has received high-dose melphalan and autologous stem cell transplant (HDM-ASCT) within 12 weeks before the first infusion or are planning for HDM-ASCT

 - Previous allogeneic stem cell transplantation with active graft versus host disease (GVHD), or treatment with immunosuppressive therapy (excluding corticosteroids) in the 2 months prior to study entry

-- No oral corticosteroids 3 days before initiating combinations TEW-7197/POM; inhaled corticosteroids are permitted
+- Use of any oral corticosteroids 3 days before initiating combinations vactosertib/POM; inhaled corticosteroids are permitted

 - Patient is known to be human immunodeficiency virus (HIV) positive, or have chronic or active hepatitis B (core- or surface antigen-positive) or active hepatitis C infection

 - Clinically significant cardiovascular disease (e.g., uncontrolled or any New York Heart Association [NYHA] class 3 or 4, congestive heart failure, uncontrolled or unstable angina, history of myocardial infarction or stroke within 6 months prior to study entry, or clinically significant arrhythmias not controlled by medication)

 - Major abnormalities identified by electrocardiogram (ECG) or echocardiogram (ECHO), at the investigator’s discretion